Guyana

-Guyana, officially the Co-operative Republic of Guyana, is a country on the northern coast of South America, that identifies with the Caribbean and was once part of the historic British West Indies.
-Georgetown is the capital of Guyana and is also the country's largest city.
-Guyana is bordered by the Atlantic Ocean to the north, Brazil to the south and southwest, Venezuela to the west, and Suriname to the east.
+Guyana, officially the Co-operative Republic of Guyana, is a country on the northern coast of South America.
+It is bordered by the Atlantic Ocean to the north, Suriname to the east, Brazil to the south and southwest, and Venezuela to the west.
+It is part of the Guianas.
+The capital and largest city is Georgetown.

 With a land area of 214969 sqkm, Guyana is the third-smallest sovereign state by area in mainland South America after Uruguay and Suriname, and is the second-least populous sovereign state in South America after Suriname; it is also one of the least densely populated countries on Earth.

-The official language of the country is English, although a large part of the population is bilingual in English and the indigenous languages.
+The official language of the country is English, although a large part of the population is bilingual in English and the Indigenous languages.
 Guyana is the only country in mainland South America to have English as the official language.
 The majority of the population also speaks Guyanese Creole, which is an English-based creole.
 Guyana is part of the Commonwealth Caribbean.
 It is part of the mainland Caribbean region maintaining strong cultural, historical, and political ties with other Caribbean countries as well as serving as the headquarters for the Caribbean Community (CARICOM).
 In 2008, the country joined the Union of South American Nations as a founding member.